 Real, honest-to-goodness stevia is just the leaf of the stevia plant.
 If you can find that (or grow your own), or can find a powder that’s truly just the ground-up leaves, it’ll pass the test.

-But the name-brand white powders?
-You couldn’t make those at home.
-Here’s a great post from last year’s challenge about Stevia, Purevia, and Truvia.
+But the name-brand white powders, or the liquids with preservatives in them?
+You could not make those at home.
+Here’s a great post from a previous challenge about Stevia, Purevia, and Truvia.

 Verdict?
-Real stevia is okay, but most of the stuff you can find at the store is not.
+Real stevia — the leaves of the plant — is okay, but most of the stuff you can find at the store is not.

-I may be pointing out the obvious, but you couldn’t make saccharin, sucralose (Splenda), aspartame, Nutrasweet, Equal, acesulfame potassium, xylitol, erythritol, neotame, or any other of these kinds of sugar substitutes at home.
+I may be pointing out the obvious, but you couldn’t make saccharin, sucralose (Splenda), aspartame, Nutrasweet, Equal, acesulfame potassium, xylitol, erythritol, neotame, or any other of these kinds of sugar substitutes/sugar alcohols at home.

 I’m sure there are plenty of questions, as I’m just scratching the surface here — so let’s keep the conversation going in the comments below!